bigfatfrodo/promptstrap/README.md

 % $(poetry env activate)
 ```

-To run the example in the `neon-chat` archive just untar it and run the following in the `neon-chat` folder:
+To run the generated example in the `neon-chat` archive just untar it and run the following in the `neon-chat` folder:
 ```
 % npm install